RidwanWaheed/tweet-audits/TRADEOFFS.md

 Without tracking, you might process 100 tweets, hit quota at tweet #50, and watch the rest fail.
 That's frustrating.

-The 250 requests per day limit is the real constraint for large archives.
-Processing 250 tweets takes about 4 hours with batch delays, so multi-day jobs are common.
+The 1000 requests per day limit is the real constraint for large archives.
+Processing 1000 tweets takes about 16 hours with batch delays, so multi-day jobs are common for very large archives.
 Quota tracking isn't optional — it's essential.

 I chose JSON because:
 - It persists across restarts (unlike in-memory)